 Our pupils will encounter rules and laws throughout their entire lives.
 We want our pupils to understand that whether these laws govern the class, the school, the neighbourhood or the country, they are set for good reasons and must be adhered to.
 This understanding of the importance of rules will be consistently reinforced through assemblies and our curriculum.
+They have an important focus in our History curriculum where children learn about rules and laws and how they have changed over time, thus impacting their lives today.
 The involvement of our pupils in the creation of the school rules and values helps them to understand the reasons behind rules and the consequences if rules are broken.
 Throughout the year we welcome visits from members of the wider community including police, the fire brigade and many more.
 We believe that clear explanations and real life stories emphasise the importance of the Rule of Law for our pupils.

 We invest a lot of time in creating a positive culture in our school, so children are in a safe environment where choices and freedoms are encouraged.
 We offer a range of clubs which pupils have the freedom to choose from, based on their interests.
 Through our E-Safety, and PSHE sessions, we educate children on their rights and personal freedoms as well as supporting them in recognising how to exercise these freedoms safely.
 At St James we believe that valuing choice and freedom in daily school life will foster a value for individual liberty as the children embark upon their adult lives.

-Part of our school Christian values, ethos and behaviour policy revolve around core values such as ‘respect’ and pupils have been part of discussions and assemblies related to what this means and how it is shown.
+Part of our school Christian values, ethos and behaviour policy revolve around the core value of ‘respect’ and pupils have been part of discussions and assemblies related to what this means and how it is shown.
 Images and messages around the school promote respect for others and this is reiterated through our classroom and learning rules, as well as our behaviour policy.
 Pupils will challenge each other when not showing respect and encourage each other to be respectful.

 Tolerance of those of Different Faiths and Beliefs:

 Whilst we are a Church of England School, we offer a culturally rich and diverse curriculum in which all major religions are studied and respected.
-We explicitly reference British Values in our school aims by ‘encouraging respect for religious beliefs and moral values that tolerate other people and their beliefs.’
 Assemblies and discussions involving prejudices and prejudice-based bullying have been followed and supported by learning in PSHE.
 Through our RE curriculum, which teaches the main faiths and focuses upon learning about religion and learning from religion, we promote tolerance of the beliefs of others.
 Through our curriculum and the routines of our daily school life, we strive to demonstrate tolerance and help children to become knowledgeable and understanding citizens who can build a better Britain for the future.